kubestellar/kubestellar/docs/content/direct/wec-registration.md

 Registering a WEC with an ITS follows the same process as registering a managed cluster with an OCM hub.
 KubeStellar uses Open Cluster Management (OCM) for cluster registration and management.

-For the complete OCM registration process, refer to the [official Open Cluster Management documentation](https://open-cluster-management.io/docs/getting-started/installation/register-a-cluster/).
-The instructions below provide a complete registration process that is more focused on KubeStellar-specific considerations.
+The instructions below provide a comprehensive registration process focused on KubeStellar-specific considerations.
+For additional OCM registration details, refer to the [official Open Cluster Management documentation](https://open-cluster-management.io/docs/getting-started/installation/register-a-cluster/).

 ### Terminology Mapping